 The Trust’s activities

-Since the Trust came into existence in 2017, we have taken part in numerous professional training events involving the police, CPS, judiciary, probation officers, domestic abuse case workers, and social and health services.
+Since the Trust came into existence in 2017, we have taken part in numerous professional training events throughout England and Wales involving the police, CPS, judiciary, probation officers, domestic abuse case workers, and social and health services.
 We have also been involved in training initiatives in Greece and Australia, as well as with British Forces Germany.
-This year we have joined forces with the Cheshire Integrated Anti-Stalking Unit (IASU) to launch a new training initiative Working Together Against Stalking.
+In 2019 we joined forces with the Cheshire Integrated Anti-Stalking Unit (IASU) to launch a new training initiative Working Together Against Stalking.

 We campaigned in support of the Stalking Protection Bill, which has now become Law and brings about the introduction of new Stalking Protection Orders, due in January 2020.
 We will continue to campaign for a Serial Perpetrator Register.

 Raising public awareness is a priority.
 To this end we have taken part in various TV documentaries as well as numerous radio programmes, podcasts and social media campaigns.
 These have reached millions of people across the UK and around the world.
 In addition we have made regular contributions to news items about stalking on both national and local media.

 A major focus of the Trust going forward is to raise awareness among young people of the dangers of coercive control and stalking.
 In March 2019 we launched the Alice Ruggles Trust Relationship Safety Resource, quality-assured teaching materials and lesson plans on stalking and coercive behaviour that are freely available to secondary teachers throughout the UK as part of the new statutory RSE strand of PSHE education.

 In October 2019 we held our first Trust conference, in Leicester, which brought together a wide range of professional practitioners and academics to discuss best pratice in understanding and tackling stalking.
 It also formed part of a series of events following on from the publication of the Domestic Homicide Review into Alice’s death.
 A second Trust conference is planned in the autumn of 2020.More about the Trust's Activities